FastGraph/FastGraph/README.md

 It was then updated to become YC.QuickGraph.

-**This version** of QuickGraph, renamed **QuikGraph**, is a fork of YC.QuickGraph, and I tried to clean the Core of the library to provide it as a clean NuGet package using modern C# development (.NET Core).
+**This version** of QuickGraph, renamed **QuikGraph**, is a fork of YC.QuickGraph, and I tried to clean the library to provide it as a clean NuGet packages using modern C# development (.NET Core).

-The plan would be to fully clean the original library and all its non Core parts and unit test it more.
+The plan is to to fully clean, fix issues of the original library and all its non Core parts, and improve it.

 ---